-So thanks for coming in, Tim.
-So what we’re going to do now is show you guys just a bit of behind the scenes to see how it’s made possible.
+Thanks for coming in, Tim.
+What we’re going to do now is show you behind the scenes to see how it’s made possible.
 Okay?
-And the best way to do that is to show you a little bit about how we do it here.
-So I’ll tell you what chaps, I’ll go first and show the viewers a little bit about my setup here.
-So here you go.
-There’s me.
-And this is the room that I’m in at the moment, and you can see what we’ve done here is the green element is important.
-Okay?
-And that’s going to come up in lots of your questions, but we key the green out.
+I’ll go first and show the viewers a little bit about my setup here.
+There’s me and this is the room that I’m in at the moment.
+You can see what we’ve done here is the green element is important.
+We key the green out.
 So anything that’s green we can remove.
 So we’ve painted half of this room green in our studio, and you can see it up here.
-We’ve got the camera with the prompter, the prompter kit.
+We’ve got the camera with the prompter kit.

 Matt Dodd (11:49):